mintlu8/bevy_serde_lens/README.md

 ## Getting Started

-Assume all components are `Serialize` and `DeserializeOwned`.

-Serialize an `Entity` Character with some components and children:
+Serialize an `Entity` Character with some components and children, assuming all components are `Serialize` and `DeserializeOwned`:

 ```rust
 bind_object!(Character {